Pathfinder

 If you want the history of one idea, use Genealogy.
 It traces concepts such as "gravity", "dark matter", or "entropy" through the fields and frameworks that directly study them.

-That is enough to understand what Noosaga is for.
+That short loop is enough to see what Noosaga is for.

 The timeline is the entry point for a subfield.
 It shows whether the field is a chain of replacements, a set of branching reformulations, or a long-running argument among rival schools.
 The framework list is the main selector, and on larger screens the visual timeline above it gives you the chronology at a glance.
 Use both together: scan the structure, then open one framework from the list or chart.